New Palace / Tour > Staatsgalerie (state gallery)

 © Text and pictures: Bayerische Staatsgemäldesammlungen, Munich

-State Galleries in Bavaria (Website of the Bayerische Staatsgemäldesammlungen)
+Further information on the State Galleries in Bavaria can be found on the website of the Bayerische Staatsgemäldesammlungen.